-Working for the health of the planet is CFROG's core mission and we believe the effects of climate change will impact Ventura County profoundly — from the wildfires which have raged out of control to coastal infrastructure now threatened by sea-level rise.
+Working for the health of the planet is CFROG's core mission and the effects of climate change have impacted Ventura County profoundly — from the wildfires which have raged out of control to coastal infrastructure now threatened by sea-level rise.

 That's why it is critical that Ventura County gets its climate policies right in the General Plan Update, now newly released.
 Please read the Conservation and Open Space Element as well as Appendix B: Climate Change to stay up to date.

 Dr. Steven Colome, a nationally recognized air quality expert who sits on CFROG's advisory board, also compiled comments for CFROG on the Preliminary Public Review Draft of the 2040 General Plan.
 Please go here to review.

 • It is absolutely clear and indisputable that climate change is here, it is real and its effects are already being felt throughout our county.
 This General Plan Update is our biggest chance to set policy that will really be actionable against climate change.

 • The Los Angeles Sustainability Plan, aimed at meeting the goals of the Paris Climate Agreement, has clear and bold goals: “By eliminating fossil fuel production in the county, including drilling, production and refining, the county will protect its residents from harmful local pollution that inequitably burdens low-income communities and communities of color.”
 And this comes from the second largest oil-producing county in California.
 We need a similar goal for Ventura County.

 • Another goal from the LA Plan: “Collaborate with DOGGR and unincorporated communities and affected cities to develop a sunset strategy for all oil and gas operations that prioritizes disadvantaged communities.”
 Ventura County needs to do the same.

 • Climate change is caused by fossil fuel production and consumption.
 The CAP addresses the consumption side by encouraging electric fuel vehicles and clean power for homes and businesses.
 It does not address the production side at all.
 Ventura County is the third largest oil and gas producing county in California.
 As such, we must do our part to reduce oil production through thoughtful, rigorous policy to phase out production.